PlayStation Broadband Navigator: Features

-Non-Japanese Release
+Non-Japanese release

-Sony Computer Entertainment America released the HDD on March 23, 2004 with HDD Utility Disc 1.01 and was bundled with Final Fantasy XI.
-Consumers that were aware of the PlayStation Broadband Navigator were confused as to why it wasn't included with the HDD Utility Disc.
+Sony Computer Entertainment America released the HDD on March 23, 2004, with HDD Utility Disc 1.01 and was bundled with Final Fantasy XI.
+Consumers who were aware of the PlayStation Broadband Navigator were confused as to why it was not included with the HDD Utility Disc.
 SCEA's response was always that the PlayStation Broadband Navigator would be released in North America "at a later date."
-Ultimately, the Broadband Navigator was never released outside of Japan, as Sony Computer Entertainment switched to only manufacturing the slim PlayStation 2 models, which never supported the HDD and furthermore and later ending the manufacturing of HDD units for the North American region.
-Furthermore, the HDD was never released in European regions by SCEE, with the exception of the Linux Kit.
+Ultimately, the Broadband Navigator was never released outside of Japan, as Sony Computer Entertainment switched to only manufacturing the slim PlayStation 2 models, which never supported the HDD, and furthermore and later ending the manufacturing of HDD units for the North American region.
+Additionally, Sony Computer Entertainment Europe released the HDD as part of the PS2 Linux Kit in European regions on May 22, 2002.

-The Broadband Navigator can be used on any PS2 by using a fan created modified/cracked build.
+The Broadband Navigator can be used on any Fat PS2 by using a fan-created modified/cracked build.
+Earlier Slim models (SCPH-7000x) support said cracked build as well, but require a hardware modification in the form of an IDE port or an IDE to SD adapter.